biscuitboost/yourbanger-fe/src/data/post/21st-birthday-gift-ideas.md

 ---
 publishDate: 2024-08-15T00:00:00Z
-title: "21st Birthday Gift Ideas That Match the Milestone"
+title: "AI 21st Birthday Songs & Gift Ideas That Match the Milestone"
 excerpt: "Turning 21 is a big deal—the gift should be too.
 These 21st birthday gift ideas range from celebratory to sentimental, perfect for marking this major milestone."
 image: ~/assets/images/blog/21st-birthday-gifts-hero.jpg
 imageAlt: "21st birthday celebration setup with gold '21' balloons, champagne glasses, and elegant wrapped gifts"